brextonho/budgetfriend/README.md

 ![date_picker](https://github.com/brextonho/budgetfriend/assets/88436113/ba7d8910-884c-4548-b29f-aa9e0f6efb7b)

+3. **File upload drag and drop:** Allow for more convenience and quality of life
-3. **Security:**  If this application is adapted for medical purposes involving sensitive data, it should be hosted locally or on an internal server, rather than on a remote server or cloud.
+4. **Security:**  If this application is adapted for medical purposes involving sensitive data, it should be hosted locally or on an internal server, rather than on a remote server or cloud.
 This precaution helps prevent unauthorized access to or caching of sensitive information.
-4. **Proper handling of endpoints:** Change localhost to <code>{ API_ENDPOINT } from "$env/static/private</code> in <code>FileUpload</code> to allow for variable endpoints and security purposes
+5. **Proper handling of endpoints:** Change localhost to <code>{ API_ENDPOINT } from "$env/static/private</code> in <code>FileUpload</code> to allow for variable endpoints and security purposes